-Strasburg Toasts Welk, the 'King
+Strasburg Toasts Welk, the 'King of Champagne Music'

 "Strasburg Toasts Welk, the 'King of Champagne Music'."
 Bismarck Tribune, 8 June 1992, sec.
 1A.

 STRASBURG- Champagne music filled the air and cars lined up for miles along a gravel road Sunday as friends and neighbors came to dedicate the farm where Lawrence Welk was born.

 "I can just see him clasping his hands and saying, 'wunnerful, wunnerful!' " said Norma Zimmer, the "champagne lady" singer with Welk's band, who joined the crowd at the tiny Welk farmhouse two miles from Strasburg.